 Lenders who want to know their customers and write loyalty-building loans must learn as much about their borrowers as possible.
 Account aggregation services provide lenders with a holistic, real-time picture of their borrowers’ financial picture.
 The advantages of aggregating information are clear and far-reaching.

-For one, they give lenders a detailed and accurate view of a consumer’s exact financial profile.
+For one, Open Banking give lenders a detailed and accurate view of a consumer’s exact financial profile.
 This intelligence enables silos across the company to operate more efficiently.

 The credit department can issue more accurate risk scores.
 In turn, defaults, arrears, and the overall number of non-performing loans (NPL) drop markedly.
 Better diversification in the loan portfolio increases overall profitability.
 From a marketing perspective, more bespoke data reduce conversion costs and individualizes campaigns and loyalty-building content.